 Nidia Flores Bayne, Treasurer

 Nidia’s commitment to relationships, business experience, and academic background contribute to her effectiveness as a financial advisor and board member.
-Her dedication to improving the lives of her clients and students in Durham Public Schools is a priority.
+She strives to improve the lives of her clients and students in Durham Public Schools.
+Nidia and her family have lived in North Carolina for 8 years.
+Her three children attend DPS schools.
 As an immigrant and first-generation college graduate, Nidia proudly represents her Mexican heritage and speaks fluent Spanish.

 Jessie Larkins is a United Methodist pastor who has served in a variety of pastoral and administrative leadership positions within the North Carolina Conference of the UMC.
 She has led congregations and served as Assistant to the District Superintendent allowing her to exercise a broad skill set in pastoral administration, coaching, teaching, and organizational leadership.
 Her passions are youth, children, public schools, and racial equity.